dsanchez-garcia/accim/docs/how to use.md

 >>>                NameSuffix='standard' # Name Suffix: for example, just in case you want to clarify the outputs
 >>>                )
 ```
-If you specify the arguments when you call the function, you need to specify at least: ScriptType, Outputs, EnergyPlus_version, AdapStand, CAT, ComfMod, HVACmode and VentCtrl.
+If you specify the arguments when you call the function, you need to specify at least: ScriptType, Outputs, AdapStand, CAT, ComfMod, HVACmode and VentCtrl.
 For clarity purposes, it's recommended to specify the argument name as well, as shown above.
 If you don't specify all aforementioned arguments, you'll be ask to enter them at the prompt command, and these values will be used instead of those specified in the function call.
 Each argument is explained below:

 - AdapStand: and refers to the adaptive thermal comfort model to be applied.
 Enter 0 for CTE, 1 for EN16798-1 and 2 for ASHRAE 55.
 For example, if you enter '0 1 2', you'll get IDFs for all the models.
 If you don't enter any number, or if some of the numbers entered are not 0, 1 or 2, it'll ask you to enter the numbers again.